seppwc/Blog-Posts/FJSUTH-01-Introduction.md

 The packages of the project at time of writing are

-+ **@fuchsiajs/core** - main package of project contains, main instances for running a fuchsia application,  one key import to look at here is the "JSX" import, this is the function that the compiler will replace any JSX with, this is similar to in react where `import React from 'react'` is needed in any file that uses JSX, this 'JSX' function needs to be imported into any file that uses JSX.
-The other key import here is FuchsiaFactory, with is a Singleton class that uses the factory pattern to return use a full configured fuchsia application based on the params we pass it.
++ **@fuchsiajs/core** - main package of project, it contains: main instances for running a fuchsia application,  one key import to look at here is the "JSX" import, this is the function that the compiler will replace any JSX with, this is similar to in react where `import React from 'react'` is needed in any file that uses JSX, this 'JSX' function needs to be imported into any file that uses JSX.
+The other key import here is FuchsiaFactory, which is a Singleton class that uses the factory pattern to return use a full configured fuchsia application based on the params we pass it.
 + **@fuchsiajs/common** - common functionality in a project, this contains controller/route components and various utils.
 + **@fuchsiajs/express** - the adapter package for using expressjs under the hood.
-+ **@fuchsiajs/orm** - contains orm adapters for using mongoose and eventually sequalize packages, also contains components creating models using JSX.
++ **@fuchsiajs/orm** - contains orm adapters for using mongoose and eventually sequalize packages, also contains components for creating models using JSX.
-+ **@fuchsiajs/template** - package for fuchsiajs templating engine
++ **@fuchsiajs/template** - package for fuchsiajs templating engine (this can be used outside of fuchsiajs)

 ## Controller